 Another thing that counts when installing these speakers in your home is cabling.
 It is better to use screened and resilient cables.
 For external installation use the cables that are specially designed to withstand harsh weather and possible damage.
 For underground installation always use reinforced cables to prevent accidental cutting.
 You should also position the speakers in such a way that there is minimal overflow of sound into your neighbors homes if any.

-Choosing the right waterproof speakers for your needs
+Choosing the right water resistant speakers for your audio needs

 You can either buy in-ceiling speakers, free standing garden speakers or cabinet speakers.In-ceiling speakers are designed to be attached to your ceiling or wall hence their aesthetic impact is reduced, and they do not take up any space in the room.
 These types of speakers come in different sizes to suit any room even the smallest one.
 In-ceiling speakers are a good choice for a smart finish in your kitchen, bathroom or even the swimming pool room.
 However, it may be cumbersome to get the cables behind the walls if the building works are already completed for the best results.
 Since these speakers are open at the back, what is behind the speaker greatly determines the sound quality.
 If the ceiling cavity is big and the speaker does not produce enough bass you can build a small box to cover the back.
 Similarly if the sound it produces is harsh, you can add some soft insulation behind the speaker to make it better